Abdullah3553/wirelessbox/README.md

     * The sound quality is excellent and consistent .
     * The range of reception seems to be around 20 - 30 meters.
     * The 800 mA battery was powered on for 8 hours and id did NOT get fully consumed yet.
-    * Tested on Windows 11, arch linux and android.
+    * Tested on Windows 11, arch Linux and android.
 The result is the same consistency every time.
     * The battery took like 1 hour to fully charge up (It was not empty before charging it).
+  * **Test(2)** :
+    * I didn't charge the buttery. the power percentage is unknown.
+But, the battery has power left from the previous test.
+    * The usage time for this test was 6 hours and it did not ran out of power yet.
+    * I have noticed that when the sound being transmitted from the receiver device is below certain volume, The chip thinks that the sound being received is zero.
+So in some level of low volume, I find the chip mishandling that.
+    * Other than that, the sound quality is still king.
+The distance is still 20 - 30 meters inside the house.
 # The docs are still under construction.
 Further details will continually be provided.